OpenTranslationBible/open-bible/en-GB/24.Jeremiah/md/jeremiah-04.md

 At that time, it will be said to this people and to Jerusalem, “A scorching wind from the barren heights in the desert blows towards My people, not to winnow or cleanse;

 ## Jeremiah 4:12
-a wind too strong for that comes from Me.
-Now I pronounce My judgments against them.”
+a wind too powerful for that comes from Me.
+Now I announce My judgments against them.”

 ## Jeremiah 4:13
 Behold, he advances like the clouds, his chariots are like a whirlwind, his horses swifter than eagles.
 Woe to us!
 We are ruined!